tdsone/SecretoGen/README.md

 ## Resources

-The trained model weights are available at https://sid.erda.dk/cgi-sid/ls.py?share_id=e9OpPDduHg.
+The trained model weights are available at https://erda.ku.dk/archives/1a91453689c691c242f78268ff2fe1aa/published-archive.html.
+You don't have to download this manually, the scripts will automatically fetch the checkpoint.

-## Code

 ## Overview